 Strategy Type Details Curriculum Development The university designs and develops Curriculum of all the programmes.
-A few college faculties are the members of BoS who contribute in the development of the curriculum.
+A few college faculties are the members of

+BoS who contribute in the development of the curriculum.
 The college effectively implements the curriculum designed by the university.
 Teaching and Learning The college strictly follows the academic activities as per the timetable prepared at beginning of the year.
 Daily Teaching Reports and attendance books are maintained by the concerned teachers.
 Apart from traditional teaching methods, ICT based teaching is carried out whenever required.
-Examination and Evaluation Tests, assignments, and projects are given to the students as part of Continuous Assessment.
-Unit tests are conducted by all the teachers to prepare the students for university examinations.
-End-of-semester examinations are conducted by the university.
-College faculties are fully involved in the assessment and moderation processes at the university level.
-Practical exams are administered in accordance with university policies.
-Research and Development 1.
-The faculties are encouraged to pursue research activities such as research papers and book publications.
-2. Three faculties of the college have been awarded Ph.D. degrees by SRTM Universirty, Nanded.
+Examination and Evaluation Tests, Assignments, Projects are given to the students as the part of Continuous Assessment.
+Units tests are conducted by all the teachers to prepare the students for university examinations.
+End Semester examinations are conducted by the university.
+The college faculties are fully involved in the process of assessment and moderation at university level.
+Practical exams are conducted as per the university norms.
+Research and Development The faculties are encouraged to pursue research activities such as research paper and book publications.
 Some of the faculties are pursuing Ph.
 D. Degrees.
-3. The faculties are encouraged to attend seminars, conferences, RC, OC and STC.
-4. Some of the faculty members are recognised research guides at other research centres with which they collaborate.
-Library, ICT and Physical Infrastructure / Instrumentation The library was enriched with new titles of books, journals, and periodicals.
+The faculties are encouraged to attend seminars, conferences, RC, OC and STC.
+Some of the faculties are recognised research guides joined at different research centres.
+A few teachers have submitted proposals of minor research projects.
+Library, ICT and Physical Infrastructure / Instrumentation Library enriched with new titles of books, journals, periodicals and journals.
 SOUL software automation is in process.
-The library is a member of the INFLIBNETs N-List program.
-Human Resource Management 1.
-Various committees at the college level are formed to utilise human resources.
-2. Regular promotions of teachers through CAS.
-3. Faculty members are encouraged to participate in various development programs.
-Admission of Students All courses are admitted in accordance with government regulations.
-The admission committee is fully responsible for the admission process.
+Library subscribes N-list programme of the INFLIBNET Human Resource Management Various committees at college level are formed to use the human resources.
+Regular promotions of teaches through CAS.
+The faculties are promoted to participate in various development programmes.
+Students are encouraged to participate in the debate competitions, sports events and other activities Admission of Students Admission process of all courses is done according to the govt. norms.
+Admission Committee is fully responsible for the admission process.